The Cuprite Mine

 Free gold values have been located in the primary mine spill during the initial survey as well.

-Access to the secluded area is excellent via maintained dirt roads, with easy access for any mid clearance vehicle or camper.
+Access to the secluded area is excellent via maintained dirt roads, with easy access for any mid-clearance vehicle or camper.

-Dual parking and staging areas are available near the lakeside, and the northern creek runoff.
+Dual parking and staging areas are available near the lakeside and the northern creek runoff.

-Roads are accessible from May to November by motor-vehicles and by snowmobile only during winter months.
+Roads are accessible from May to November by motor vehicles and by snowmobile only during winter months.

-Mineral property encompasses the beaches of Rob Roy reservoir, famous for excellent fishing and Kokanee Salmon.
+The mineral property encompasses the beaches of Rob Roy reservoir, famous for excellent fishing and Kokanee Salmon.

-The district has been said to hold potential for undiscovered world class deposits.
+The district has been said to hold potential for undiscovered world-class deposits.

 An excellent property for the beginning enthusiast up to an established mining company.